antonfirsov/docs/2020/05-May/dotnet5-preview4/dotnet5-preview4.md

 * There are no plans for a `net5.0-linux` since we don't (yet) expose any Linux-specific APIs.
 Also, "Linux" is not a single uniform thing, so it is unclear which APIs would be exposed in such a TFM.
 We could expose the [POSIX standard](https://en.wikipedia.org/wiki/POSIX), but then we'd call it `net5.0-posix`, and it would work on more operating systems than Linux.
 However, we don't have plans for that either.
 * We [do not plan to expose a TFM for web assembly](https://github.com/dotnet/runtime/issues/33328), for similar reasons as not having one for Linux.
 * You cannot simply update the `TargetFrameworkVersion` in a .NET Framework project to 5.0 and expect it to become a .NET 5.0 project.
 It will not work.
 Instead, you need to [port your application to .NET Core](https://docs.microsoft.com/en-us/dotnet/core/porting/).
 For libraries, you can port to .NET Standard or .NET Core.
 We are [no longer adding .NET Framework APIs to .NET Core](https://github.com/dotnet/announcements/issues/130), so there is no need to wait to port your application to .NET Core until .NET 5.0 releases.
+* The new TFM plan is a foundational part of the [workloads project](https://github.com/dotnet/designs/blob/master/accepted/2020/workloads/workloads.md).
+We will add minimal support for workloads in .NET 5.0 and then implement the complete vision in .NET 6.0.

 ### Windows ARM64